Parmenides (dialogue): Third Man argument

-Repetition of this reasoning shows that there is an infinite hierarchy of forms of greatness, with each form partaking of the infinite number of forms above it in the hierarchy.
-According to Plato, anything that partakes of many things must itself be many.
-So each form in the infinite hierarchy of forms of greatness is many.
-But then, given Purity and One/Many, it follows that each form in the infinite hierarchy of forms of greatness is not one.
+Repetition of this reasoning shows that there is an infinite hierarchy of Forms of greatness, with each Form partaking of the infinite number of Forms above it in the hierarchy.
+According to Plato, anything that partakes of many things must itself be many; thus, each Form in the infinite hierarchy of Forms of greatness is many—and, given Purity and One/Many, it follows that each such Form is not one.
 This contradicts Oneness.

 Legacy

-The third man argument was furthered by Aristotle (Metaphysics 990b17–1079a13, 1039a2; Sophistic Refutations 178b36 ff.) who, rather than using the example of "greatness" (μέγεθος), used the example of a man (hence the name of the argument) to explain this objection to the theory, which he attributes to Plato; Aristotle posits that if a man is a man because he partakes in the form of man, then a third form would be required to explain how man and the form of man are both man, and so on, ad infinitum.
+The third man argument was furthered by Aristotle (Metaphysics 990b17–1079a13, 1039a2; Sophistic Refutations 178b36 ff.), who—rather than using the example of "greatness" (μέγεθος)—used the example of a man (hence the name of the argument) to explain this objection to the theory, which he attributes to Plato.
+Aristotle posits that if a man is a man because he partakes in the form of man, then a third form would be required to explain how man and the form of man are both man, and so on, ad infinitum.

 Ancient commentaries

 The Parmenides was the frequent subject of commentaries by Neoplatonists.
-Important examples include those of Proclus and of Damascius, and an anonymous 3rd or 4th commentary possibly due to Porphyry.
-The 13th century translation of Proclus' commentary by Dominican friar William of Moerbeke stirred subsequent medieval interest (Klibansky, 1941).
+Important examples include those of Proclus and of Damascius, and an anonymous 3rd- or 4th-century commentary possibly due to Porphyry.
+The 13th-century translation of Proclus' commentary by Dominican friar William of Moerbeke stirred subsequent medieval interest (Klibansky, 1941).
 In the 15th century, Proclus' commentary influenced the philosophy of Nicolas of Cusa, and Neoplatonists Giovanni Pico della Mirandola and Marsilio Ficino penned major commentaries.
 According to Ficino: